prabhpreet/rblr-talk-oct2025-embassy/README.md

 Use q to exit, keyboard arrow to select input switch and space to toggle input key press for the selected input switch

+### Viewing traces

+Traces will be generate in the current working directory with filename `embassy.perfetto.pftrace`.
+You can view them with [ui.perfetto.dev](https://ui.perfetto.dev/) with traces corresponding to names specified in `src/fw.rs`

 ## Run the firmware

 You need to wire two physical buttons, two diodes in a matrix configuration.
 Checkout the code for input/output pin assignments.